apache/spark/docs/apache-airflow/tutorial_taskflow_api.rst

     :start-after: [START main_flow]
     :end-before: [END main_flow]

-In contrast, with the Taskflow API in Airflow 2.0, the invocation itself automatically generates the dependencies as shown below.
+In contrast, with the TaskFlow API in Airflow 2.0, the invocation itself automatically generates the dependencies as shown below.

 .. exampleinclude:: /../../airflow/example_dags/tutorial_taskflow_api_etl.py